neharathig/neharathig/README.md

 =====================

 * 🌍  I'm based in India
-* 🔭 I’m currently working at Infosys
+* 🔭 I’m currently working as Specialist Programmer (Power Programmer) at Infosys
 * ✉️  You can contact me on any social media platform.

 ### Skills